TypeScript - constructor overloads / multiple constructors / many constructors

 }

-In this section we used argument with two types.
+In this section, we used second argument with two types.

 class MyClassName {